 The next time Munki runs, it will offer the eraser.
 It will also re-offer some workflow components that were previously installed; this is a harmless side-effect of the component dependencies.
 If you wish to avoid this scenario for any reason, add the requester to the manifest by itself first, and once it installs, add the eraser.

 Once the macOS installer has been downloaded (which may take a few minutes), Managed Software Center will prompt for a restart, after which the macOS installer will run.
 Depending on the age of the hardware, this may take an hour or more.

-Finally, the staged packages will install and the Mac will reboot.
+Finally, the staged packages will install.
 Walk through the setup assistant per your usual deployment method.
 After logging in, you may either manually run Managed Software Center, or immediately logout and allow the bootstrapping file to run Munki at the login window.
 If you have reopened the Macs' certificate window, it will onboard to MTM, find its manifest, and start downloading and installing content.

 Note that the machine manifest still contains the eraser and the requester, but Munki won’t offer either for re-installation after the workflow is complete.
 This is because of the “stopper” component, which wrote a file at /Library/EP/stop_erase_and_install_macOS_[version].txt.
 As long as the stopper file remains in place, the workflow will not be reinitiated, and no accidental drive erasure should occur.